Our Story With Celiac Disease

 3. Question everything you eat and read every label – When shopping, read the ingredients label even when the item states that it’s gluten-free.
 Mistakes happen so check those labels!
 Don’t worry label-reading will soon become as natural as breathing for you.

 4. Buy some small glass bottles – Fill them with your dried herbs, spices, salt, pepper, tomato sauce, mayonnaise, and anything else you like on your food and then take those with you when you’re traveling so you can enjoy cooking and eating safe meals anywhere you go.

 What On Earth Can You Eat On A Celiac Diet?

 Ok, so I’ve probably scared you into thinking you can only eat lettuce.
 Here’s the GOOD NEWS – There’s still so much you can eat!
-Here’s a list –
+Here’s a list of gluten-free foods:

-- Unprocessed meat – chicken, fish, beef, pork, lamb (don’t buy shop marinated meat – bacon and biltong are usually not safe)
+Unprocessed meat – chicken, fish, beef, pork, lamb (don’t buy shop marinated meat – bacon and biltong are usually not safe)

 Dairy – once your stomach has healed (healing time is different for everyone) and be careful to check as some dairy products like veined cheeses & cream cheese spreads contain gluten)

-- Rice – Check the label as it can be cross-contaminated during packaging and production
+Rice – Always check the label.
+Rice is often cross-contaminated during packaging and production

-- Snickers Chocolate Bars – (loads of chocolates have gluten so read those labels!
-However, snickers depending on where they’re made don’t) we love snickers!
-Because some manufacturers may use different ingredients don’t just buy snickers based on what I’ve said.
+Because some manufacturers may use different ingredients don’t just buy Snickers based on what I’ve said.
 You still need to check!